asomwaru/Socket-Chat-Messenger/README.md

 ## Possible features

-- Saving usernames and passwords
+- Saved usernames with passwords
-  - _Your username is not your personal username meaning that someone can use your username as well_
 - Private/hidden rooms with passwords
 - Direct links to rooms
 - Some security features
-- Have time dates adjust to user's timezone
+- List timezones and have them adjust per user
+- Spam protection

 ## Technologies used